How do I view my grades in a current course?

 This lesson shows how to view grades in a current course.
 Learn how to view grades in concluded courses.

-You may also see various grade icons in the score column indicating the type of assignment you submitted.
+You may see various grade icons in the score column indicating the type of assignment you submitted.
 These assignments have not been graded by your instructor.
 Once the assignment is graded, the icon will be replaced by your score.

 The grades page also lets you create hypothetical or What-If grades.
 You can click any score field and approximate your grade for both graded assignments (if want to submit an assignment) and ungraded assignments.